yox19/Stroke-Prediction-Model/README.md

 # 🧠 Stroke Prediction & Rehabilitation Outcomes

-This project applies **machine learning and data analysis** to stroke prediction and rehabilitation outcomes.
+This Beginner level project applies **machine learning and data analysis** to stroke prediction and rehabilitation outcomes.
 It is part of my research preparation for a Master's in **Neuroscience** with a focus on **neuroplasticity** and **stroke rehabilitation**.

 ---